pranitbauva1997/pranitbauva1997/README.md

 I am the founder of <a href="https://nirah.app">Nirah</a>.
 Nirah helps technology companies deliver and process real-time webhooks reliably with great concern for security and privacy.

+Webhooks are HTTP requests
+sent by a server which needs to communicate about a state change for e.g GitHub needs to communicate to CI/CD servers if a new commit is pushed, or Stripe needs to communicate if any payment was made, etc.
+Webhooks make pooling redundant i.e. one server doesn't need to keep asking the other server if they have any information which is valuable for them, instead the flow would be that the other server will notify every server who is supposed to keep listening about information.

-While working at Setu, I discovered sending and processing webhooks to be a painful exercise which is a crucial component of Setu's systems to deliver information to customers and wished that this would be taken cared of by someone else.
-I now help such companies to focus on building their core competitive advantage and outsource webhooks parts to Nirah.
+I now help such companies which utilize the power of event-driven architectures so that they can focus on building their core competitive advantage and outsource webhooks parts to Nirah.
 The long-term mission for Nirah is to make server-to-server communications better and would approach that mission one product at a time.